Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: High-performance training

 \subsection{Shifted Critical Path Schedule}

-To ensure convergence and memory efficiency, Merak adopts synchronous pipeline model parallelism and activation recomputation with careful orchestration.

-We use the ratio of computation idle time (bubble time) to computation running time for measuring the efficiency of pipeline schedules.
-We denote the number of microbatch as $m$ and the number of pipeline stages as $s$.
-Suppose the forward time of one microbatch is $T_m$, the recomputation time and backward time could be estimated as $T_m$ and $2T_m$.
-The most common used one forward one backward (1F1B) schedule is shown in Figure \ref{fig:pipetimeline}a, where total bubble time would be $(s-1)(T_m+T_m+2T_m) = 4(s-1)T_m$ and the running time would be $4mT_m$.
-Thus the bubble overhead ratio of 1F1B schedule is $\frac{s-1}{m}$.
-This large bubble ratio greatly wastes the computation resources of workers.
-The bubble time mainly lies in the start and end period of pipeline schedules.
-Gpipe~\cite{huang2019gpipe} suggests that the activation recomputation operation does not depend on the output of previous stages.
-We could apply this idea to the end period of 1F1B schedule as shown in Figure \ref{fig:pipetimeline}b.
-With earlier completed recomputation, we could reduce the bubble time to $(s-1)(T_m+2T_m) = 3(s-1)T_m$, and the bubble ratio becomes $\frac{3(s-1)}{4m}$.
+To ensure convergence and memory efficiency, Merak adopts synchronous PMP and activation recomputation with careful orchestration.
+We use the ratio of computation idle time (bubble time) to computation running time to measure the efficiency of the pipeline schedules.
+We denote the number of microbatches and pipeline stages by $m$ and $s$, respectively.
+Assuming that the forward time of one microbatch is $T_m$, the recomputation and backward times can be estimated as $T_m$ and $2T_m$.
+The most commonly used one-forward-one-backward (1F1B) schedule is shown in Figure~\ref{fig:pipetimeline}a, where the total bubble time is $(s-1)(T_m+T_m+2T_m) = 4(s-1)T_m$ and the running time is $4mT_m$.
+Thus, the bubble overhead ratio of the 1F1B schedule is $\frac{s-1}{m}$.
+This large bubble ratio greatly wastes the computational resources of workers.
+The bubble time mainly lies in the start and end periods of pipeline schedules.
+Gpipe~\cite{huang2019gpipe} suggests that activation recomputation does not depend on the output of the previous stages.
+We apply this idea to the end period of the 1F1B schedule, as shown in Figure~\ref{fig:pipetimeline}b.
+With an earlier completed recomputation, we can reduce the bubble time to $(s-1)(T_m+2T_m) = 3(s-1)T_m$, and the bubble ratio becomes $\frac{3(s-1)}{4m}$.